alvarezsound/Python-Live-Project/README.md

 - [Conclusion](#Conclusion)

 ## Creating the Basic App
 To start, I created a new application within the Django framework using PyCharm as my IDE.
-I created base and home templates and then added function to the views in order for a homepage with a navbar to render.
-I then registered my URL's and linked my application to the main project home page.
-The majority of the styling and layout for this web application was done usings Bootstrap 4 with some modifications.
-I also added some basic animations using css and javascript.
+I created the base and home templates and then added functions to the views in order for a homepage with a navbar to render.
+I then registered my URLs and linked my application to the main project homepage.
+Most of the styling and layout for this web application was done using Bootstrap 4 with some modifications.
+I also added some basic animations using CSS and JavaScript.

 ![Home](/Images/Home.png)

 ## Creating the Model and Form
-I created an object model class with a manager and defined it's attributes.
+I created an object model class with a manager and defined its attributes.

 models.py:
 ```cs